Workplace violence is a serious problem for many people across various sectors. Learn the risks and how to keep yourself safe in this environment.

 “I work in the criminal legal industry and disgruntled convicts would like to “visit” and voice their views.
 When paroled.”

 - Medical workers.
-According to the Occupational Safety and Health Administration (OSHA), healthcare workers face an elevated risk of serious workplace violence.
-While these threats take many forms – from patient disputes to distraught family members enacting verbal threats or physical attacks – healthcare workers experience high levels of workplace violence.
+According to the Occupational Safety and Health Administration (OSHA), workplace violence in heathcare is soaring.
+While such threats take many forms – from patient disputes to distraught family members enacting verbal threats or physical attacks – healthcare workers, especially nurses, face an elevated risk of serious workplace violence.

 - Social workers.
 These employees similarly face high levels of workplace violence.
 For example, between 2011 and 2013, there were more than 23,000 workplace assaults, and the Bureau of Labor Statistics found that these workers are five times more likely to experience workplace violence than non-healthcare workers.
 Our survey found that social workers and mental health professionals are worried about this reality.
 One confided, “I work in mental health and my clients can easily pull up my address and the names and addresses of my family members.”
 Similarly, another commented, “Patients are looking up private information and discussing it.
 Using it as a veiled threat.”